 Guidance for Lawmakers and Voters

-DFCR, often as a collaborative effort with our coalition partners, has been active both in the initial phases of regulatory development and in the regulatory processes that can occur even years following the initial passage of cannabis legalization.
+D4DPR, often as a collaborative effort with our coalition partners, has been active both in the initial phases of regulatory development and in the regulatory processes that can occur even years following the initial passage of a bill reforming drug policy.

-Voter or legislative approval for cannabis legalization is but the first step in instituting a just and equitable system assuring protection to both individuals and the public.
-DFCR can provide guidance though all stages of the process, including the following challenges which occur after passage of a ballot initiative or legislative bill:
+Voter or legislative approval for drug reform is but the first step in instituting a just and equitable system assuring protection to both individuals and the public.
+D4DPR provides guidance through all stages of the process, including the following challenges that occur after the passage of a ballot initiative or legislative bill:

 Book icon